Config

 Developing a DipDup indexer begins with creating a YAML config file of a specific format.
-DipDup expect it to be located in the project root and named dipdup.yaml
+DipDup expects it to be located in the project root and named dipdup.yaml

 .
 However, you can provide any path with a -c